Work Environment

 Realists like to find practical solutions to problems using tools, technology and skilled work.
 Realists usually prefer to be active in their work environment, often do most of their work alone, and enjoy taking decisive action with a minimum amount of discussion and paperwork.

-Entry - Pipe Fitter
+Entry / Progression - Pipe Fitter

 There are many pathways to develop skills & qualifications towards a career as a Pipe Fitter technician.